-- All metadata (with the exceptions listed below) are made available via this platform contain no indication of originality and therefore belong to the public domain.
+- All metadata (with the exceptions listed below) made available via this platform contain no indication of originality and therefore belong to the public domain.
 You can thus freely use this information.
-This website publishes this data under a Creative Commons Zero (CCO) license to make this explicitly clear.
+This website publishes this data under a Creative Commons Zero (CC0) license to make this explicitly clear.

 - All texts used on this website were made available under the Creative Commons license CC-BY or CC-BY-NC.
 With each text you will find the indication of the governing copyright status.